Expo App Development Costs in 2026: Complete Pricing Breakdown

 2. UI Component Implementation: The app will be built using fundamental React Native components like <Modal> and <FlatList> to create interactive and dynamic interfaces.

 3. Accessing Native Features: The Expo SDK is used to bridge the gap to native device functionality.
 This includes configuring the status bar, creating a custom splash screen, and setting the app icon.
 A common task is using the platform’s native system UI to allow a user to select an image from their media library.
+Building these integrations following API-first architecture principles ensures your app remains maintainable as it scales.

 4. Integrating Third-Party Libraries: No app is an island.
 Integration often involves adding third-party libraries for specific functionality, such as capturing a screenshot of the UI and saving it to the device’s disk.